carlomilanesi/rs-measures/docs/Tutorial.md

 And it contains the word `Unsigned` because its values are constrained to be non-negative numbers.

-Another common convention to represent directions is to use the range -180 to 180 degrees.
+Another common convention to represent directions is to use the range from -180 to 180 degrees.
 For example, it is the one used to represent geographical coordinates.

 Here is an example using such a type:
 ```rust